olliethomas/thesis/_sources/content/10_annual_review/2021/area.md

 This work focuses on working with data, which is imperfect, but readily available, and asks:

-Given some data, can we use machine learning to provide feedback about changes needed in the data, or an existsing system, to counteract specific types of bias?
+Given some data, can we use machine learning to provide feedback about changes needed in the data, or an existing system, to counteract specific types of bias?

 [^footnote]: http://sanmi.cs.illinois.edu/documents/Representation_Learning_Fairness_NeurIPS19_Tutorial.pdf